 Failure to pay tax.
 If you do not pay your taxes by the due date, you will have to pay a penalty for each month, or part of a month, that your taxes are not paid.
-This penalty cannot be more than 25% of your unpaid tax.
+For more information, see your tax return instructions.